jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Human Biology is Out, Technology is In

 The Boston Symphony had a problem.
 There was a lot of men in their orchestra and no one knew why.
-There were plenty of talented female musicians auditioning for seats, yet not many were making the cut.
-The auditions were already blind, so the symphony asked musicians to take off their shoes before auditioning.
+There were plenty of talented female musicians challenging males for orchestra seats, yet not many were making the cut.
+The auditions were already blind, so the symphony tried asking musicians to take off their shoes before auditioning.

 Voilà!
-Within a few years females got their fair due.
-Evolution gave a standing ovation.
-After all, anything else that gets in the way of the best solution, like gender, is all noise.
+Within a few years the orchestra had gender ratio evened out.
+Evolution gave a standing ovation because anything that gets in the way of the best solution, like gender, is all noise.

 Finding the perfect biological adaptation takes a long time.
 Since organic lifeforms are physically attached to their adaptations, the genetic mutations needed to create new characteristics takes millions of years.
 But while biological evolution is slow, at least it's inevitable.
 Genetic mutations happen involuntarily during procreation, so biological innovation is automatic with no interference possible.